KanePhillipsOU/csi-2999-project/README.md

 # CSI 2999 Project
 This is a five member group project done for Oakland University's Sophomore Project class.
 Our team chose to do a campsite reservation website.
+A working demo can be seen [here](https://csi-2999-project.onrender.com/).
+Please wait a few minutes after clicking the link for the application to start up.

 ## Why Campsite Reservation Software?